Real homogenous spaces, Galois cohomology, and Reeder puzzles: Connected components in real homogeneous spaces

 We compute $\#\ker[H^1(\R,\Htil)\to H^1(\R,G)]$.
 We have $\Htil=\Htil_1\times \Htil_2$, where $\Htil_1$ is compact of type $\AA_4^{(0)}$ and $\Htil_2$ is of type $\AA_4^{(4)}$.
 By Subsection \ref{sect:An} we can take

 as a set of representatives of orbits in $L(\AA_4^{(0)})$.
 By Subsection \ref{subsec:An^m} we can take

 as a set of representatives of orbits in $L(\AA_4^{(4)})$.
 Set $\Xi=\Xi_1\times\Xi_2$.
 We denote $\Xi_0$ the preimage in $\Xi$ of the orbit of zero in $L(\EE_8^{(7)})$.
 By Subsection \ref{subsec:EE8(7)} the orbit of zero $[0]\subset L(\EE_8^{(7)})$ consists of the labelings with odd number of components (including the boxed 1), excluding the fixed labeling $\ell'_2$.
-The subset of $\Xi$ consisting of labelings with odd number of components has the following 6 labelings:
+The subset of $\Xi$ consisting of labelings with odd number of components has the following 5 labelings:

 and one of them ( $0 \ll 0 \ll 0 \ll 0 \quad 1 \ll 0 \ll 1 \ll 0 \ll \boe$ ) is the preimage of $\ell'_2$.
-We see that $\Xi_0 =\ 5$.
+We see that $\Xi_0 =\ 4$.
 We conclude that

-{\sc Acknowledgements.} The authors are very grateful to Dmitry A.~Timashev for his help in proving Lemma \ref{prop:twisted} and for his helpful comments.
+{\sc Acknowledgements.} The authors are very grateful to Dmitry A.~Timashev for his help in proving Lemma \ref{prop:twisted} and also for reading Subsection \ref{ss:Kac-outer} and correcting an inaccuracy.
+We thank the anonymous referee for careful reading the paper and for his/her comments, which helped to improve the exposition.
 We note that Erwann Rozier computed in 2009 the cardinalities $\#\Or(\hs_\ttt D)$ for some colored graphs $\hs_\ttt D$ (in particular, for all Dynkin diagrams and twisting diagrams) under the guidance of the first-named author.